ICO report on data protection implications of agentic AI (Artificial Intelligence)

 • Concentration of personal information facilitating Personal Agents (PAs).

-All businesses considering deploying agentic AI must be aware that they are exposed to these risks.
+All businesses considering deploying agentic AI must be aware that they are exposed to risks.

 What can businesses do to mitigate the risk of data breaches?

 The ICO is not disincentivising the use of agentic AI.
-Rather, it states that it exists to ‘encourage and support data protection-focused opportunities’.
-The ICO’s intention is to clearly set out the risks of agentic AI’s use, along with the need for pause and detailed consideration by organisations before adopting such systems (privacy by design).
+Rather, it states that it exists to ‘encourage and support data protection- focused opportunities’.
+The ICO’s intention is to set out clearly the risks of agentic AI’s use, along with the need for pause and detailed consideration by organisations before adopting such systems (privacy by design).

 The ICO will continue to review the use and development of agentic AI to ensure that innovation is not at the expense of people’s privacy.

-Until further regulatory guidance is published, organisations may look to the ICO’s innovation support services, such as Innovation Advice and the ICO’s Regulatory Sandbox, for further information and guidance
+Until further regulatory guidance is published, organisations may look to the ICO’s innovation support services, such as Innovation Advice and the ICO’s Regulatory Sandbox, for further information and guidance.

 In summary, organisations must guard against overreliance on agentic AI.
 They must adopt a privacy-by-design approach to be confident that the associated risks are fully assessed and mitigated – both prior to use, and on an ongoing basis.